Jergar92/Game_Engine/README.md

 * Mouse Right Click Active camera movement:
 	* WASD keys for movement
 	* move the mouse to rotate
+* Mouse Left Click + Left Alt:
+	* move the camera arround a point
 * Press F to focus camera
+* Press F1 to see debug vertices normal
+* Press F2 to see debug surface normal
-* Drag and Drop models to see them on the screen
+* Drag and Drop models to see them on the screen (if you drag a model you can see the Inspector(Inspector info below)
-* Drag and Drop textures to change the texture of the model (only jpg and png formats suported)
+* Drag and Drop textures to change the texture of the model (only png formats suported)

 ### Main Menu
 Is fixed at the top of the screen.